isabhinav/BankChurn/README.md

 For example, If the manager emphasizes capturing as many potential churners as possible, the model should prioritize maximizing recall.
 This means the model aims to identify a high proportion of customers who are likely to churn, even if it results in some false positives.
 On the other hand, if the bank manager has limited resources and wants to focus on targeting only the most likely churners, the model should prioritize precision.
 This means the model aims to minimize false positives and identify the customers most likely to churn, even if the model may miss some potential churners.

-Moreover, for churn problems, It is essential to consider the impact on lifetime value when assessing the effectiveness of the models.
+Moreover, for churn problems, it is essential to consider the impact on lifetime value when assessing the effectiveness of the models.
 However, calculating lifetime value involves making numerous assumptions about the business such as the method of outreach (direct mail or email), gross margin, cost of outreach, nature of incentive (offer or call to action), cost of the offer, open rate of direct mail or email, and response rate to these marketing interventions.
 Given the complexity of these assumptions, we need a less comprehensive metric, which still helps assess our models' financial impact.

 By carefully considering these elements, we can tailor our approach and metrics to effectively address the churn prediction problem and align with the specific needs and goals of the bank.